-In 2017 and 2016, we compensated our NEOs through a combination of base salary and annual cash bonuses as well as modifications to existing stock options under the terms of our 2012 Equity Incentive Plan (the "2012 Plan").
+In 2018 and 2017, we compensated our NEOs through a combination of base salary, annual cash bonuses, restricted stock units and performance stock units as well as modifications to existing stock options under the terms of our 2012 Equity Incentive Plan (the "2012 Plan").
 Our executive officers are also eligible to receive certain benefits, which include a 401(k) plan with matching contributions, an automobile allowance, life insurance and group health insurance, including medical, dental and vision insurance.